The Autoimmune Epidemic: Bodies Gone Haywire in a World Out of Balance

 A Growing Autoimmune Patient Load, An Autoimmune-Disease Crisis in the Making

 In an administrative building nearby sits the lupus clinic records room.
-In the twenty-by-twenty-foot space loom four walls of filing cabinets -- enough to easily fill up the four walls in your local 7-Eleven -- packed with patient files that, twenty years ago, would have fit neatly into a few metal drawers.
+In the 20-by-20-foot space loom four walls of filing cabinets -- enough to easily fill up the four walls in your local 7-Eleven, packed with patient files that, 20 years ago, would have fit neatly into a few metal drawers.
 Although Petri has no way of conducting formal epidemiologic research through her clinic, the continued rise in the percent of patients afflicted in her own small urban area is, she says, a "very disturbing" sign.

 Certainly, some of the increase that Petri and other clinicians are seeing in lupus is due to the improved treatment many patients receive through kidney dialysis and transplants, which help them live longer (the longer patients survive, the larger the overall patient number).
 And the skill with which physicians diagnose lupus has improved somewhat in many large metropolitan hospital centers.
 However, this increase in lupus "is so enormous," says Petri, part of it can only be explained by an increase in the incidence of lupus itself.

 Petri's emphatic tone reveals her concern for her patients' well-being as well as her frustration over how little physicians understand about why so many people's immune systems are attacking their own healthy tissue.
 The fact that so many front-line practitioners are ill trained in how to diagnose these diseases can result in patients facing costly delays -- both physically and emotionally -- in getting the help they need.